mokhosh/filament-rating/README.md

 ## Maximum Stars

-You can change the number of total stars like this:
+You can change the number of total stars.
+The default value is `5`.
+The accepted values are number, like this:

 ```php
 $form->schema([